Bilja Krstić: Ethnic music years (2000–present)

 Krstić turned to ethnic music with her 2000 album Bistrik (a word play which could be roughly translated as Area of Clean Water), produced by Ljuba Ninković and featuring covers of traditional songs from Serbia, Romania, North Macedonia and Hungary.
 The album was originally released through One Records, and was later reissued by the Greek branch of V2 Records.
-In 2001, the TV show based on the songs from Bistrik and entitled Ručni rad (Handicraft) was made.
+In 2001, the TV show based on the songs from Bistrik, entitled Ručni rad (Handicraft) was shot.
 The show won the fourth place at the Rose d'Or festival in Montreux.

-In 2003, Krstić released the album Zapisi (Inscriptions), featuring songs originally written for Zdravko Šotra's 2002 film Zona Zamfirova and Boško Buha Theatre play Šargor, directed by Milan Karadžić.
+In 2003, Krstić released the album Zapisi (Inscriptions), featuring songs originally written for Zdravko Šotra's 2002 film Zona Zamfirova and Boško Buha Theatre play Šargor, the latter directed by Milan Karadžić.
 She recorded the album with her Bistrik Orchestra, featuring Ljuba Ninković (formerly of S Vremena Na Vreme, shargia, guitar, vocals), Branko Isaković (formerly of Suncokret, Bulevar, Propaganda, Idoli and Kerber, bass), Dragomir "Miki" Stanojević (formerly of Poslednja Igra Leptira, keyboards), Nenad Josifović (violin), Milinko Ivanović (flute, duduk), Maja Kislinski (percussion, vocals), and Ruža Rudić and Nataša Mihaljinac (backing vocals).
 Besides covers of traditional songs, like "Jovano Jovanke", "Ergen deda" and "Kozar - zurli treštat na sred selo", the album featured the song "Šargor kolo" composed by Ljuba Ninković.

 The albums Bistrik and Zapisi brought international attention to Krstić and Bistrik Orchestra.
 In 2005 Krstić performed in São Paulo as a member of the Mediterraneo Orchestra, composed of world music artists from across the world.